Wednesday, October 26th

 Dr. Blondin focuses all of her efforts on realizing the mission of the institutions she has served, and is known for both her student-centered approach and her emphasis on workforce development.

 Dr. Blondin’s national, regional, and local service strengthens Clark State’s responsiveness to workforce and community needs.
-Dr. Blondin is board vice chair of the Higher Learning Commission, and serves on the boards of the National Council for Workforce Education, the American Health Association COVID Vaccine Task Force, and Association of Community College Trustees Advisory Committee.
+Dr. Blondin is board chair of the Higher Learning Commission, and serves on the boards of the National Council for Workforce Education, the American Health Association COVID Vaccine Task Force, and Association of Community College Trustees Advisory Committee.
 Additionally, she serves on the boards of the Dayton Development Coalition, Dayton Chamber of Commerce, and the Greater Springfield Chamber of Commerce.

 SONNY RAMASWAMY, PhD